 The PhD program is divided into three parts: Part I, Basic Science Curriculum; Part II, Molecular & Translational Medicine Curriculum; and Part III, Dissertation Research.
 After successful completion of Parts I and II and prior to initiating dissertation research, each candidate will be expected to complete the Tier 2 Qualifying Examination.

 Part I: Basic Science Courses

-The first-year basic science curriculum for almost all PhD programs and departments has changed for the 2011–2012 academic year.
-The new curriculum is set up as one major course called Foundations in Biomedical Sciences (FiBS) that runs the full academic year.
+The first-year basic science curriculum for almost all PhD programs and departments is set up as one major course called Foundations in Biomedical Sciences (FiBS) that runs the full academic year.
 This innovative and interdisciplinary core course will encompass material that has been traditionally taught in courses of biochemistry, cell biology, genetics and genomics, and molecular biology.
 These four major topics will be taught as sequential modules.
 A fifth module will be available as well with a choice of topics, from development and stem cells to physiology and metabolism.
 This should be a particularly exciting student experience across the graduate school at BUSM.
 The goals of this new curriculum are to encourage students to think in a rigorous and interdisciplinary fashion; coordinate content across courses and programs; reduce redundancy in course content; decrease lecture hours; and promote collegiality among participating doctoral students.

 - Foundations in Biomedical Sciences I: Protein Structure, Catalysis and Interaction (roughly “Biochemistry”)

 - Foundations in Biomedical Sciences II: Structure and Function of the Genome (“Genetics and Genomics”)